Jacqueline Hunt: Career

 Hunt began her career at Deloitte & Touche, qualified as a chartered accountant at the South African Institute of Chartered Accountants, and was sent to New Zealand, where she began to get involved in corporate finance before moving to PricewaterhouseCoopers as senior audit manager.
 Here she gained experience in financial services, including spells in New York and Zürich, eventually becoming director, global capital markets.
 She then joined Royal & Sun Alliance, in 1999, as deputy director, capital management.

 In 2003 she joined Aviva, the UK life assurance group, where she spent four years, becoming group finance director of Hibernian Group, its Ireland business, in 2005.

-In 2007 she returned to the UK to become finance director at Norwich Union, Aviva’s general insurance business.
+In 2007 she returned to the UK to become finance director at Norwich Union, Aviva's general insurance business.
 She was then headhunted to become deputy chief finance officer at Standard Life, also in the UK, joining in 2009.
 In 2010 she was promoted to chief financial officer, after the previous CFO, David Nish, became chief executive.
 In this capacity she helped transform the life insurer into a diverse savings, pensions and asset management business.

 In 2013, she was recruited to be chief executive of Prudential UK and Europe, and a board member of Prudential plc.
-Some saw her as a potential successor to Prudential’s group chief executive, Tidjane Thiam.
+Some saw her as a potential successor to Prudential's group chief executive, Tidjane Thiam.
 Instead, a few months after Thiam was succeeded by Mike Wells, Hunt left suddenly, in October 2015.
 It was suggested that a clash of personalities might have been involved.

 In March 2016, Hunt was appointed to the management board of Allianz SE, the Munich-based multinational financial services company, with responsibility for asset management and US life insurance.
-Starting in the role that July, she took over a division that includes Allianz Global Investors (which manages €338bn of third-party assets); Allianz’s US life insurance business; and California-based asset management business PIMCO, which was struggling when she joined, but which she was credited with turning around.
+Starting in the role that July, she took over a division that includes Allianz Global Investors (which manages €338bn of third-party assets); Allianz's US life insurance business; and California-based asset management business PIMCO, which was struggling when she joined, but which she was credited with turning around.
 Altogether, the division has around $2.25 trillion under management.

-Since July 2016, Hunt has been chairman of Allianz Life Insurance Co NA, and of Allianz Asset Management GmbH.
+Since July 2016, Hunt had been chairman of Allianz Life Insurance Co NA, and of Allianz Asset Management GmbH.